2005 Fukuoka earthquake: Description

 The strong earthquake occurred at 10:53 am in the Kyushu region, about 70 km west of Shimonoseki city in Yamaguchi prefecture.
+The earthquake occurred on Sunday, March 20, 2005, which was also a public holiday known as Vernal Equinox Day, falling in the middle of a three-day weekend.

 The depth of the earthquake was extremely shallow, with a presumed Richter scale of 7.0.
-The Japan meteorological agency said that quake's epicenter was in the sea of Japan, northwest of Fukuoka prefecture, and the epicenter was about 9 kilometers under the sea.
-As of 6 p.m. local time, the earthquake has caused 381 people injured and one dead.
+The Japan meteorological agency said that quake's epicenter was in the sea of Japan, northwest of Fukuoka prefecture, located at approximately 33.443°N latitude and 130.175°E longitude, and the epicenter was about 9 kilometers under the sea.
+The epicenter was situated about 8 kilometers northwest of Genkai Island, a remote island in the Genkai Sea near the entrance of Hakata Bay, which belongs to Nishi Ward, Fukuoka City.
+It was also approximately 9 kilometers north-northwest of Nishiura Cape at the northern tip of Itoshima Peninsula.

+As of 6 p.m. local time, the earthquake had caused 381 people injured and one dead.
 Kyodo News Agency, citing Japan's meteorological agency, said it was the strongest earthquake to hit Kyushu since May 1997, and the first to exceed magnitude 6 since 1898.
 Earthquake experts in Japan said it is rare for a strong earthquake to strike the area.
 A quake measuring about seven on the Richter scale struck three hundred years ago, but no major quake has struck after that.